home-assistant/addons/letsencrypt/DOCS.md

 ### 1. http challenge

 - Requires Port 80 to be available from the internet and your domain assigned to the externally assigned IP address
-- Doesnt allow wildcard certificates (*.yourdomain.com).
+- Doesn’t allow wildcard certificates (*.yourdomain.com).

 ### 2. dns challenge